 Ed Godden and Joe Lewis describe their venture as "a pop-up drinks project."
-The idea came about as a lark: on a cycling trip to Amsterdam, Lewis and his university friends suited up in what Lewis calls "old English gents attire."
-Lewis, who was peddling an old butcher's delivery bicycle, attached a spirit optic to the front of the bike's frame and stacked the front basket with—what else—that most English of tipples, gin.
-When they stopped off for the evenings at various sites, he offered G & T's to his mates, and it accelerated from there."
+The idea came about as a lark: On a cycling trip to Amsterdam, Lewis and his university friends suited up in what Lewis calls "old English gents attire."
+Lewis, who was pedaling an old butcher's delivery bicycle, attached a spirit optic to the front of the bike's frame and stacked the front basket with—what else—that most English of tipples, gin.
+When they stopped off for the evenings at various sites, he offered G & T's to his mates, and it accelerated from there.

 And accelerated it has.
 The Traveling Gin Company has been spotted at fashionable venues throughout the city and recently got back from dispensing drinks at the happening Michelberger Hotel in Berlin.
 Read on for a recipe for their latest concoction: The Foghorn.

 Above: A butcher's bike with basket and a fruit crate on the back for carrying supplies.
 An enamel utility pail serves as ice bucket.